FRex/analyzepng/README.md

 # analyzepng

-Small stadalone C program to load a single png file and print info about its chunks.
+Small stadalone C program to load png files and print info about their chunks.

 Tries to be robust, not print trash, handle any chunk length, etc. if chunk ID is not letters they will be printed as a hex number (see bad4cc.png below).

 ```
 $ analyzepng.exe
-analyzepng.exe - print information about chunks of a given png file
+analyzepng.exe - print information about chunks of given png files
-Usage: analyzepng.exe file.png
+Usage: analyzepng.exe file.png...
 ```

 ```